2010 United States House of Representatives election in South Dakota: Polling

+Predictions

 Fundraising

 The race saw each candidate spend over $1.75 million and was the first in Herseth Sandlin's career where she was outspent.

 Funding from political parties and interest groups totaled $2,651,621 for the race, with 78% benefiting Noem.
 Groups supporting Herseth-Sandlin included the DCCC and CUNA.
 Noem was supported by the American Action Network, the NRCC and the American Future Fund.